NVIDIA/NeMo/README.md

 * `cluster-config-path`: Cluster configuration YAML file.
 * `navigator-config-path`: Navigator configuration YAML;
    for example,`./conf/inference/profile_offline.yaml`
-* `model-path`: This model path contains a YAML file with random checkpoint configuration.
+* `model-path`: This model path contains a trained Megatron/NeMo checkpoint.
+   A NeMo checkpoint must be passed as a file with .nemo extension, but a Megatron checkpoint must be passed as a folder.
 * `model-name`: Your model name for NVIDIA Triton repository.
 * `tensor-parallel-sizes`: Tensor parallel factor; for example, `1 2 4 8`
 * `pipeline-parallel-sizes`: Pipeline parallel factor; for example, `1 2 3 4`